John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Next, we see the architectures we are choosing to support in our installer.
 Leave this as is for now.

-In 'Output location' set the location where the installer will be placed once built.
+In `Output location` set the location where the installer will be placed once built.

 Choose `Create`.